DaeguDude/Etch-a-Sketch-TOP/README.md

     3. You should be able to enter 64 and have a brand new 64x64 grid pop up wi thout changing the total amount of pixels used

+# WORK ON....
+- How to deal with float precision in Javascript?
+- Prompt cancel input

-5. (Optional): Instead of just changing the color of your grid from black to wh ite (for example) have each pass through it with the mouse change to a completel y random RGB value.
+5. (Optional): Instead of just changing the color of your grid from black to whi te (for example) have each pass through it with the mouse change to a completel y random RGB value.
 Then try having each pass just add another 10% of black to i t so that only after 10 passes is the square completely black.